openclarity/vmclarity/rfc/extend-misconfiguration-scanners.md

       $ref: '#/components/schemas/MisconfigurationSeverity'
 ```

-2. Update misconfiguration-related components in the UI to support the API changes
+2. Update related UI components to support the API changes

 3. Migrate CIS Docker Benchmark scanner from KubeClarity as part of misconfiguration scanners

+The [scanner code](https://github.com/openclarity/kubeclarity/tree/5f6b411161100c15196c8149c0b1df5537c88a05/cis_docker_benchmark_scanner) defined in KubeClarity can be migrated under the misconfiguration scanner family following the existing patterns.
+Note that minor changes are required to ensure that the results returned by the scanner conform to the new misconfiguration API model.
+**Lynis** misconfiguration scanner can serve as a reference on required code changes for successful integration.

 ## UX